Artesia Uber Accident Lawyers

 Common Causes Of Uber Accidents

-In some instances, most of a driver’s focus goes into finding the passenger they need to pick up.
+In some instances, a driver’s focus goes into finding the passenger they need to pick up.
 As such, they fail to watch out for any crossing pedestrians or other road hazards they need to avoid.

 It is also a common occurrence among Uber drivers to get too distracted by conversations with their passengers in an effort to secure high ratings.
 Unfortunately, once a driver loses focus on the road, the risk of getting into an accident increases.